lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 ## Um Bloco Personalizado

-Perhaps the easiest way to develop intuition about how a block works is to implement one ourselves.
-Before we implement our own custom block, we briefly summarize the basic functionality that each block must provide:

 Talvez a maneira mais fácil de desenvolver intuição sobre como funciona um bloco é implementar um nós mesmos.